 Do we believe that we are inferior?
 Have we taken on a different identity?
 Most people of African origin are likely to say, “I don’t believe that I’m inferior, I’m alright.
 It’s all this other Africans that have a problem.
 I haven’t got a problem.
 It’s them – they have all that negativity inside.”

 I say every single one of us has negativity towards our blackness.
 I have it.
 And I know you have it.
 To a certain extent, there’s a kind of inevitability to the negativity.
+Based on the definition of the Cambridge Dictionary, the word inferior is defined as; something “not good, or not as good as someone or something else”

 I have a friend and she’s the kind of sister that people would say is a strong black woman.
 She has a natural, big Afro.
 She goes to work wearing the Kente cloth and a Dashiki.
 At some point, she was learning Swahili and used to go on regular trips from her posh house in Cape Town, to a small town called Chivhu in Zimbabwe where she was helping a group of orphaned children.